Lip Augmentation and Injections

 According to the American Board of Cosmetic Surgery, it is essential to research cosmetic surgeons and select a board-certified cosmetic surgeon when choosing a cosmetic procedure such as lip implants.

-Prior to receiving lip augmentation, it helps to have an idea of the type of lip enhancement you desire.
+Before receiving lip augmentation, it helps to have an idea of the type of lip enhancement you desire.
 A wide range of costs and recovery times exist when comparing lunch-time lip injections with permanent lip implants or those that require fat transfer liposuction surgery or facelifts to graft tissue into the lips.

 Similarly, pre-op and post-op photos of lip lift patients can be found online, along with many more individuals who have posted the results of their lip fillers.